-Brea Henson is the Administrative Specialist for Public Services at the University of North Texas.
-She provides assessment, event planning, instruction, and research support as well as assistance with administrative processes to her division.
+Brea Henson is the Political Science Librarian at the University of North Texas.
 She holds an MLS from Texas Woman’s University, a MA in Comparative Literature from SUNY at Buffalo, and a BA in English from Midwestern State University.
 She has research interests in critical theory, Irish literature, information literacy pedagogy, and mindfulness in higher education.

-Joshua Jackson is a second-year Communication, Rhetoric, and Digital Media PhD student at North Carolina State University.
+Joshua Jackson is a doctoral candidate in Communication, Rhetoric, and Digital Media at North Carolina State University.
 His current research interests revolves around gender and labor in the videogame industry and media archaeology.

 Courtney Jacobs received her MSLIS from Syracuse University.
-She is Head of Outreach and Community Engagement for UCLA Library Special Collections.
+She is Head of Outreach and Community Engagement for University of California Los Angeles Library Special Collections.
 She has developed and delivered multiple lectures and workshops on book history and printing history utilizing primary source materials in support of teaching faculty’s curriculum and learning outcomes.

-Kimberly Johnson is Coordinator of Special Collections with the Texas Woman’s University Library.
+Amanda Mims is a Curatorial Archivist with the Texas Woman’s University Library.

 Rafia Mirza (@librarianrafia) is a Humanities librarian at Southern Methodist University and the liaison to History, Philosophy, Religious Studies, and World Languages and Literatures.
 Her work focuses on Digital Humanities and Digital Project Planning.